vysogot/filter_matcher/README.md

 What it does?
 ==

 It filters a collection with defined filters.
-Launches the filters one by one on the collection until it finds a single result.
+Launches the filters one by one on the collection until it finds a result.
 When the result is found a final action is invoked.

 Example
 ==

+This example describes SingleMatcher.

 Lets say we have following data about people: